 - fabricating an employer and claiming to be a laid-off employee in order to receive unemployment benefits

-- lying about being laid-off instead of fired in order to obtain benefits
+- claiming to have been laid off after being fired for cause, in order to obtain benefits

 The punishment for violating NRS 612.445 depends on how much money the defendant allegedly made from the UIF.
 In every case, the defendant must pay restitution in Nevada back to the Employment Security Division of the Department of Employment, Training and Rehabilitation.